tearne/library/python/05_scrollBit/snake/readMe.md

 ## Break it and fix it
 * In the terminal, wipe its memory with the command `uflash`.
 This will connect to the micro:bit, erase everything on it, and load a fresh version of the MicroPython interpreter.
 It's like installing an operating system without any pre-installed programs.
 * Load the library which makes it easier to program the while LED matrix onto the micro:bit using the command `ufs put scrollbit.py`.
-This file is cut down version of the [official](https://github.com/pimoroni/micropython-scrollbit/blob/master/library/scrollbit.source.py) version, to save space so we can fit more of our own code on.
+This file is a cut down version of the [official](https://github.com/pimoroni/micropython-scrollbit/blob/master/library/scrollbit.source.py) version, to save space so we can fit more of our own code on.
 Official docs for the full library are [here](https://github.com/pimoroni/micropython-scrollbit).
 * Load our program with `ufs put main.py`.
 Note that the main program must always be called `main.py` in order to be detected and run.
 * If the micro:bit hasn't automatically started running, reach behind its face to press reset.

-## Experiment

-There are a bunch of examples programs available [here](https://github.com/pimoroni/micropython-scrollbit/tree/master/examples), but to run them you will need to replace the cut-down version of the scrollbit library with the [full version](https://github.com/pimoroni/micropython-scrollbit/tree/master/library) which offers more functions like showing text and images.
-Note there are two versions:

-1. *<span>scrollbit.source</span>py* which is easier to read (if you like that sort of thing) but a bigger file which takes up more memory.
-2. *<span>scrollbit</span>py* which is more compact.

-Let's install the *<span>nice_blinkys.</span>py* program, overwriting the currently installed program.
-The code is already downloaded in the `official` sub-directory in the project folder.

-* Run `ufs put official/scrollbit.py` to load the full led matric library code.
-* Run `ufs put official/nice_blinkys.py main.py` This command tells `ufs` to rename tne nice_blinkys.py files as `main.py` when uploaded so it will be detected and run.
-* Afer a reset, assuming you are following standard protocol and sitting in a pitch black room, you will blinded.

-There are a couple of other examples in the `official` sub directory.
-If you've already loaded the full *<span>scrollbit.</span>py* file, you only need to load the new example code, e.g. with `ufs put official/tilt_dot.py main.py`

 # Onward